bluedata-katacoda/katacoda-scenarios/Spark_upgrade_scenarios/step5.md

 Delete the old .wb file before you copy the new .wb file by executing the below command
 <br>`rm -rf spark221.wb spark221e1.json`{{execute}}

-Copy the new .wb file into CDH directory using the following command:
+Copy the new .wb file into Spark directory using the following command:
 <br>`cp ~/test/spark_notebook.wb ~/Source/Spark`{{execute}}

 To view the content of the file, execute the following<br>